 (vii) use the Raspberry Pi Marks to state a product is compatible with a Raspberry Pi product when it is not;

-(viii) use a name or logo which are so similar to the Raspberry Pi Marks which may confuse or mislead people into thinking that your business, products or services originate from or are associated with Raspberry Pi;
+(viii) use a name or logo which is so similar to the Raspberry Pi Marks that it may confuse or mislead people into thinking that your business, products or services originate from or are associated with Raspberry Pi;

 (ix) use the Raspberry Pi Marks or a name or logo which is similar to them in a way that will take advantage of our brand or our reputation;

 (x) use the Raspberry Pi Marks or a name or logo which are similar to them in a way that will damage our brand or reputation; or

 (xi) try to pass off your business, products or services as associated with Raspberry Pi and/or damage our goodwill in any way.

 4. What other restrictions apply to use of the Raspberry Pi Marks?

 Your use of the Raspberry Pi Marks must also comply with the following rules:

 (i) Any use of the Raspberry Pi Marks must be accompanied by the acknowledgement “Raspberry Pi is a trademark of the Raspberry Pi Foundation”.

 (ii) Where you are using the Raspberry Pi Word Mark to state or indicate that another product is compatible with, works with or can be used with our products, you must use it with a referential phrase such as “runs on,” “for use with,” “for,” or “compatible with”.